 Vulnerability scans can provide a large amount of coverage in a short space of time making them very cost effective for gaining insight into the current risk in your network.

-Hosting systems in an Amazon VPC?
+Hosting systems in an AWS or GCP VPC?
 We can integrate our scanning platform securely into your virtual network to provide coverage of this environment.

 Quickly identify the weak spots, even on a large network of thousands of systems.

 Regular scheduled scans or quick one-offs.
 Vulnerability scans are easy to set up and run.

 The two primary considerations with a vulnerability scan are: